 HRA means House rent allowance in income tax.
 It means the component of salary received towards the rent payment is allowed as a deduction from taxable salary under section 10-13A.
 HRA exemption is allowed least of the below

 For the above calculation, the salary would include basic, dearness allowance and fixed percentage of commission.

-Documents like rent receipts and rental agreements will be required to be submitted to the employer for claiming the deduction for the house rent allowance.
+Documents like rent receipts and rental agreements will be required to be submitted to the employer to claim the HRA exemption.
 If the payment of rent is more than Rs 1 lakh per annum, then the PAN of the house owner will be required to be submitted.
-On the basis of these proofs, employers would provide a deduction for HRA in form 16.
+On the basis of these proofs, employers would provide a deduction for HRA in Form 16.

-Yes, you can claim HRA without landlord PAN when your annual rent payment is less than Rs 1,00,000.
-However, it is mandatory to obtain your landlord PAN when your rent exceeds Rs 1,00,000.
+Yes, you can claim HRA without landlord PAN if your annual rent payment is less than Rs 1,00,000.
+However, it is mandatory to obtain your landlord's PAN when your rent exceeds Rs 1,00,000.